Updated December 2018

 But at it’s core, social selling is simply taking the new tools that we have available to us and using them to make our existing interaction and relationships better.
 The professionals that are finding ways to integrate these new platforms are seeing huge benefits.
 But where should you begin?
 How do you fit it into your already hectic schedule?

 I’ve been working with networking and social media from its birth, and I’ve found the best platform to start with is LinkedIn.
-With over 400 million global users, and 3.7 billion member pageviews in Q4 of 2015, it’s becoming a ubiquitous part of our business world.
+With over 500 million global users, it’s becoming a ubiquitous part of our business world.
 But that doesn’t mean that everyone knows the best way to approach it.

 Here are 7 ways to make LinkedIn a valuable part of your daily work: